A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 We highlight that Castelan and Hennet \cite{caste} present an algebraic characterization of the matrix $G$ satisfying the conditions in Theorem \ref{polythm}.
-They prove that the invariance condition implies that the kernel of $G$ is an $A$-invariant subspace.
+They prove that given $B_k$ and $G$, there exists a matrix $H$ satisfying $HG=GB_k$ if and only if the kernel of $G$ is an $B_k$-invariant subspace.

 The invariance condition of a polyhedral set given as in (\ref{poly2}) for discrete systems is provided in Theorem \ref{polythm2}.
 Note that a similar result is presented in \cite{Blanchini}, which considers only the case when the set is a polytope.
+Invariance condition of a polytope is presented in \cite{Blanchini}, while invariance condition of a polyhedral cone is presented in \cite{tiwa}.
+Here we integrate these two results in one theorem.